 - Candid treatment is designed to correct mild and moderate misalignments, so it’s not typically viable for severe conditions like braces are.

-- Candid has 200+ network providers across the U.S., while you can get braces at just about any orthodontist.
+- Candid has only 300+ network providers across the U.S., while you can get braces at just about any orthodontist.

 ClearCorrect